About Us

 Bios

 Guiding Teacher: Ven.
-Dr. Douglas Cheolsoeng Gentile
+Dr. Douglas Myeong'il Gentile

 Ven.
-Dr. Cheolsoeng Prajñā (Viet: Thích Hiền Tính) is a Bhikṣu monk and Zen teacher.
+Dr. Douglas Myeong'il Cheolsoeng Gentile is a Bhikṣu monk and Zen teacher.
 He first became interested in Chan Buddhism when he was about 8, watching the show Kung Fu with David Carradine.
 He grew up to become a developmental research psychologist who studies how television and the media influence children.
 Apparently, he should have conducted the research on himself.

 He is the author of several published books and audiobooks, including:

-Abbot: Rev. Faith Shim'min Winchester
+Abbot: Ven.
+Faith Shim'min Winchester

 I work in the printing industry and live in central Iowa with my husband.
 We enjoy camping, biking and traveling, and I love to cook, garden, and go exploring around Iowa with my friends.

-Rev. Andrew Jiguang Sattva
+Ven.
+Andrew Jiguang Sattva

 Rev. Jiguang

-In silence of a hermitage
+In the silence of a hermitage

-And the din of marketplace,
+In the din of a marketplace

-the no-sound of the bell with no form
+the soundless sound of the formless bell

-calls all to liberation.
+calls all to liberation

 Rev. Hyeon'ui Sattva

 As a member of the Ames Mahasangha, I have deepened my practice and commitment to follow the precepts, study the Dharma, and support the members of my sangha and the larger community.
 My teacher suggested that this is an appropriate next step for me.
 I am an active member and leader in our local mindfulness and meditation group and Buddhism study group.
+I received Dharma Holder status in 2024.

 My goal is to become more skillful when I take on leadership in the sangha... and to realize liberation and support all creatures.